Combining Type Inference and Automated Unit Test Generation for Python: Evaluation

 To statistically evaluate if one configuration performs better than another configuration in terms of overall coverage or mutation score, we use the Mann-Whitney U-test~\cite{MW47} with $\alpha = \num{0.05}$.
-Additionally, we compute the Vargha and Delaney effect size \effectsize~\cite{VD00} to investigate the difference in the achieved overall coverage or mutation score between two configurations.
+Additionally, we compute the Vargha and Delaney effect size \effectsize~\cite{VD00} to investigate the effect sizes of the difference in the achieved overall coverage or mutation score between two configurations.
 Lastly, we use Pearson's correlation coefficient~\(r\)~\cite{Pea95} to study correlations.

 To evaluate the quality of the \typetracing retrieved type information, we use precision, recall, and the \Fone score based on partial matches.
 A partial match is given if the expected type is part of the inferred type.
 For example, if the ground truth is the type \inlinelst{int} and \pynguin yields a type \inlinelst{Union[int, float]}, we consider this a partial match.
 We use partial over exact matching as \pynguin's \typetracing can provide multiple types without preference for each parameter and return type.
 In principle, a Python method can be called with any type, but values of most types will lead to a type error or other runtime exception.
 We consider these types invalid.
 Although type annotations can be used to specify expected types for parameters and return values, this might just be a subset of the valid types.
 For example, consider a function \inlinelst{add} that adds two numbers using the \inlinelst{+} operator.
 Its intended use might be to add two integers; floats or even strings (which would be concatenated) are also valid parameter types.
 However, calling \inlinelst{add} with a dictionary results in a runtime exception and thus \inlinelst{dict} is an invalid type.
 Our goal is to generate tests that cover as much code as possible for which using any valid type is beneficial.
 Thus, we consider partial matching as most suitable for test generation.